 2.32.5 Action plan for setting up of kitchen gardens in all schools.

-Even though there is drought in many districts in Maharashtra, so many schools are being implemented kitchen gardens in a good manner.
+So many schools are being implemented kitchen gardens in a good manner.
 Next year we will make progress in it.

 2.33 Details of action taken to operationalize the MDM Rules, 2015.